kawacode/gorequest/README.md

-	bot.HttpRequest.Request.Method = "GET"                                           // Used to set the method of the request. bot.HttpRequest.Request.Protocol = "2"                                           // Used to set the protocol version of the request. bot.HttpRequest.Request.ReadResponse = true                                      // Used to read the response from the server. bot.HttpRequest.Request.HelloClient = *gotools.GetHelloClient("HelloCustom")     // Setting the JA3 fingerprint of the request.
+	bot.HttpRequest.Request.Method = "GET"                                           // Used to set the method of the request. bot.HttpRequest.Request.Protocol = "2"                                           // Used to set the protocol version of the request. bot.HttpRequest.Request.ReadResponse = true                                      // Used to read the response from the server. bot.HttpRequest.Request.ClientSpec = "<YourFingerprintbyteOrJa3>" // Your Fingerprint byte or Ja3 it is recommended to use Fingerprint byte bot.HttpRequest.Request.Client = gotools.GetHelloClient("HelloCustom") // The Client
-	bot.HttpRequest.Request.Ja3 = "<Your_Ja3>"                                       // Setting the JA3 fingerprint of the request.
 	gorequest.HttpRequest(&bot)                                                      // A function that is used to send a request to the server. println(bot.HttpRequest.Response.Source)                                         // Printing the response from the server.
 }